Norman Nato: 2023–24 season

-For the 2023–24 season, Nato switched to Andretti Formula E, replacing André Lotterer to partner reigning champion Jake Dennis.
-During the season opener at Mexico City, he managed to finish at the 10th position.
+For the 2023–24 season, Nato switched to Andretti, replacing André Lotterer to partner reigning champion Jake Dennis.
+During the season opener at Mexico City, he managed to finish at the tenth position.

 Nato would part ways with Andretti at the end of the season.

-Return to Nissan (2024–present)
+Return to Nissan (2024–2026)

-2024—25 season
+2024–25 season

 Nato would return to Nissan for the 2024–25 season, replacing Sacha Fenestraz and partnering former rival Oliver Rowland.